 The Dollar Is the Benchmark Because It's Stable

-As you can see, commodity production depends on climate and geology in specific locations.
-But consumption of these important raw materials occurs all over the globe.
+As you can see, commodity production depends on climate and geology in specific locations, but the people and companies that want these important raw materials are located all over the globe.

-The vast majority of these materials use the dollar as a pricing mechanism for global trade because the U.S. is the strongest and most stable economy in the world.
-When the dollar strengthens, it means that commodities become more expensive in other non-dollar currencies.
-This tends to have a negative influence on demand.
-Conversely, when the dollar weakens, commodity prices in other currencies move lower and this increases demand.
+The vast majority of these materials use the dollar as a pricing mechanism for global trade because of the United States' strong, stable economy.
+When the dollar strengthens, commodities become more expensive in other, nondollar currencies.
+This effect tends to have a negative influence on demand, and as you would expect, when the dollar weakens, commodities prices in other currencies drop lower, which increases demand.

 The Effect on Commodities

-Many commodity prices moved lower over this period, and this is a perfect example of the inverse relationship between the value of the dollar and commodity prices.
-Historical relationships can serve as a guide because history tends to repeat itself, but there are times when major divergences occur so it's possible that commodities prices and the dollar can occasionally move in the same direction.
+Many commodities prices moved lower over that period—a perfect example of the inverse relationship between the value of the dollar and commodities prices.
+Historical relationships can serve as a guide, because history tends to repeat itself, but there are times when major divergences occur, so it's possible that commodities prices and the dollar can occasionally move in the same direction.

 Is Change in the Air?